-Review of additional Held Environmental Water
+Second Review of additional Held Environmental Water

-The concerns relate to:
+Concerns relate to:

-• the effectiveness or need for additional water acquisition,
+• the effectiveness or need for additional water acquisition;

-• questions on how the Government’s actions are contributing to policy outcomes
+• questions on how the Government’s actions are contributing to policy outcomes;

-• value for taxpayers’ money
+• value for taxpayers’ money;

-• the growing evidence that signals alternatives approach to ‘just adding water’ are needed to enhance environmental outcomes around the Basin
+• the growing evidence that signals alternatives approach to ‘just adding water’ are needed to enhance environmental outcomes around the Basin;

 • socio-economic and market impacts of ongoing purchases.